petersulyok/smfc/README.md

   2        50 %
 ```

+The `Level` column shows what each controller asks for, while the `IPMI zones (live)` table shows what each zone actually runs at.
+The two agree here, but on a shared zone only the winner's request is applied, so an overruled controller's `Level` stays below its zone.
+Run with `-V` to see which controller won.

 With `--verbose` (`-V`) the full report expands the BMC fingerprint, adds the service `uptime`, and emits one block per enabled fan controller with its steering window, active curve (when a `control_function` is configured), and per-device temperatures.
 The HD controller's `Standby Guard` line is folded into its block; CONST controllers stay in the Fan controllers table but don't get their own block (no devices, no curve):

 ```